DiceTechnology/doris-android-example/d2g/README.md

  * Set the API token that is required to renew License and request Media information.
  *
  * @param token    Actual API token.
- * @param callback that will be called if API token expired.
+ * @param callback that will be called if the API token expired.
                     You should provide a new token calling this method again.
  */
 void setToken(String token, Callback callback);